-Criminal Background Check: Effective for the Fall 2017 semester: To comply with the Department of Nursing requirements for student clinical experience placements, all students prior to registration in nursing courses in which there are laboratory experiences in hospitals and other health agencies, are required to complete a criminal background check before being assigned to a clinical agency.
-The cost for this pre-clinical placement screen will be approximately \$100.25 per student.
+Criminal Background Check: To comply with the Department of Nursing requirements for student clinical experience placements, all students prior to registration in nursing courses in which there are laboratory experiences in hospitals and other health agencies, are required to complete a criminal background check before being assigned to a clinical agency.
+The cost for this pre-clinical placement screen will be approximately \$100 per student.
 Each student will be required to set-up an individual personal portal account with CastleBranch, which will provide the student with instructions on payment options and what to do to complete the screening process.
 Students are required to check their KBCC email frequently as the link will be sent to each student directly from the company.